-This data reflects participants' perceptions on whether engagement with the NDIS has helped them.
+This data reflects families and carers' perceptions on whether engagement with the NDIS has helped them.

-The NDIA asks the question 'Has the NDIS helped?' to individuals when they enter and at their subsequent plan reviews.
+The NDIA asks the question 'Has the NDIS helped?' to families and carers of participants when they enter and at their subsequent plan reviews.
 These charts summarise the responses for participants who entered the Scheme between 1 October 2016 and 30 September 2017 and have had a first and second plan review to date.